jacobfulano/examples-bugbash2/examples/benchmarks/bert/README.md

 - `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across 8 GLUE tasks (we exclude the WNLI task here), locally or on the MosaicML platform.
 - `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning.
 - `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`.
 These handle individual fine-tuning jobs and task-specific hyperparameters.
-- `yamls/finetuning/` - Pre-baked configs for fine-tuning both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
+- `yamls/finetuning/` - Pre-baked configs for fine-tuning both our sped-up MosaicBERT as well as the reference HuggingFace BERT.
 These are used when running `sequence_classification.py` and `glue.py`.
 - `yamls/test/sequence_classification.yaml` - A config for quickly verifying that `sequence_classification.py` runs.
 - `yamls/test/glue.yaml` - A config for quickly verifying that `glue.py` runs.

 ### Shared

 - `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`s](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.Trainer.html#composer.Trainer).
-- `src/mosaic_bert.py` — Mosaic BERT models for MLM (pre-training) or classification (GLUE fine-tuning).
-See [Mosaic BERT](#mosaic-bert) for more.
+- `src/mosaic_bert.py` — MosaicBERT models for MLM (pre-training) or classification (GLUE fine-tuning).
+See [MosaicBERT](#mosaic-bert) for more.
-- `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility.
+- `src/bert_layers.py` — The MosaicBERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility.
-- `src/bert_padding.py` — Utilities for Mosaic BERT that help avoid padding overhead.
+- `src/bert_padding.py` — Utilities for MosaicBERT that help avoid padding overhead.
-- `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT.
+- `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in MosaicBERT.
 - `src/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/) that can be used with a vanilla PyTorch dataloader.
 - `src/convert_dataset.py` - A script to convert a text dataset from HuggingFace to a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/).
 - `requirements.txt` — All needed Python dependencies.